 The proposals of directors and the associated reports the Company has posted on its website, both in Spanish and in English, which were submitted to the Annual General Meeting of Shareholders held on 22 March 2018, transparently reveal the concern felt by both the Appointments and Remuneration Committee and the Board of Directors for diversity in the composition of the Board of Directors.
-In those proposals and reports the Appointments and Remuneration Committee and the Board of Directors drew on the criteria that define the profile and the requisite traits considered appropriate for directors to establish the qualities, competencies and experience that the candidate directors should have, and assessed and applied them in the selection processes for the directors who were submitted for the approval of the aforesaid General Meeting of Shareholders.
+In those proposals and reports the Appointments and Remuneration Committee and the Board of Directors drew on the criteria that define the profile and the requisite traits considered appropriate for directors to establish the qualities, competencies and experience that the candidate directors who were submitted for the approval of the aforesaid General Meeting of Shareholders.

-The nominations of directors and the associated reports that were submitted to the 2018 Annual General Meeting of Shareholders may be consulted on the corporate website, via the following link: Proposals and reports on the appointment of directors Shareholders' meeting 2018
+The nominations of directors and the associated reports that were submitted to the 2018 Annual General Meeting of Shareholders may be consulted on the corporate website, via the following link: